Child-Development-Lab/HBCD-EEG-Utilities/docs/derivatives_ERPspecs.md

 - **Peak latency**: Latency in ms to the peak amplitude during the specified time window

 - **SME**: Standard Measurement Error.
 The SME is a universal measure of data quality for ERP data.
-See [Luck2021]_ for more information.
+See [Luck et al., 2021](https://onlinelibrary.wiley.com/doi/full/10.1111/psyp.13793) for more information.

 - **Power**: mean power at each frequency bin ranging from 1-50Hz